QEEDDD/Verifiable-Mathematical-Reasoning-Corpus/README.md

 No formal (Lean/Coq) artifacts are included.

-A growing collection of verified mathematical reasoning, with recomputation scripts for every quantitative claim.
+A growing collection of verifiable mathematical reasoning, with recomputation scripts for every quantitative claim.

 License: CC BY 4.0